Milles98/MillePortfolio/README.md

 #### Index.cshtml.cs:
 Code-behind for the main page, containing a list of GitProject objects to be displayed.
-Also contains code-behind for the contact form, utilizing System.Net.Mail and System.Net to send emails.
+Also contains code-behind for the contact form, utilizing System.Net.Mail and System.Net to recieve emails.

-#### Contact.cshtml.cs:
-Code-behind for the contact form, utilizing System.Net.Mail and System.Net to send emails.

 #### WeatherViewComponent.cs:
 A view component for displaying weather information, using Microsoft.Extensions.Caching.Memory for caching and Newtonsoft.Json for JSON parsing.